 Recipe Idea: Mix lemon and ginger juice withhoney for a soothing, hydrating drink.

-Tip: Green juice can be customized with various vegetables to keep it interesting and nutrient-rich.
+Tip: Green juice can be customized with various vegetables to keep it interesting and nutrient-rich .

 Serving Suggestion: Enjoy pineapple juice on its own, or mix wt water for added electrolytes.

-Prune juice is one of the best juices for constipation due to its high fiber content and natural sorbitol, which acts as a mild laxative.
+Prune juice is one of the best juices for constipation due to its high fiber content and natural sorbitol , which acts as a mild laxative.
 Constipation can sometimes weaken immunity by disrupting gut health.
-According to Cleveland Clinic, prune juice can help promote regular digestion, keeping your gut microbiome healthy and supporting overall immune function.
+According to Cleveland Clinic , prune juice can help promote regular digestion , keeping your gut microbiome healthy and supporting overall immune function.

 Tip: Drink half a cup in the morning to promote digestion and hydration.

 Carrot juice is rich in beta-carotene, which the body converts into vitamin A, essential for immune function.
 Vitamin A supports mucosal barriers, your body’s first line of defense against viruses and bacteria.
 Studies published in the American Journal of Clinical Nutrition highlight how beta-carotene helps strengthen the immune response.
+Learn more about benefits of carrot here!

-Tip: Mix carrot juice with turmeric for added anti-inflammatory benefits.
+Tip: Mix carrot juice with turmeric for added anti-inflammatory benefits .

 While these juices provide valuable nutrients, they can be high in natural sugars, which may not be ideal for everyone.
 Here are a few tips for balancing juice intake: